metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 until the user accepts the prompt to run script.\
 Similar prompts may appear at various points in code during execution.

-Each of these prompts have `?` which the user can type to get more information about prompt choices.
+Each of these prompts have `?` which a user can type to get more information about prompt choices.

 Functions `ShouldProcess` and `ShouldContinue` do not support customizing command line help, for that reason there is `Approve-Execute` function which allows you to customize prompt help.